openactive/gulp-respec/README.md

 # gulp-respec
-This package provides gulp tasks to render ReSpec files
+This package provides gulp tasks to render ReSpec files, which provides a live preview during editing.

 ## Usage